 Like all the best ghost stories, Mezzanine XXI doesn’t give away all its secrets at once.
 After the various band members assemble in silhouette beneath strobing video screens, they open with a surprisingly faithful, yet deeply ironic, cover of The Velvet Underground’s bittersweet lament I Found A Reason – accompanied by dazzling video edits that include architectural renderings of future cities, archive news footage and a startling clip of Britney Spears being hounded by a pack of paparazzi.

 Del Naja says the show’s cover versions were all “directly sampled or referenced or hidden” within Mezzanine itself, but as Risingson’s menacing skank collides with the twitchy post-punk of The Cure’s 10.15 Saturday Night against another cascade of contrasting imagery, it’s tempting to ask what it all adds up to.
-Initially bewildering, with Del Naja and cohort Grant “Daddy G” Marshall skulking around the stage like black-clad subversives, as the evening progresses the two-way synthesis of sound and vision starts to build into a fascinating meditation on contemporary culture which transcends the formal limitations of
+Initially bewildering, with Del Naja and cohort Grant “Daddy G” Marshall skulking around the stage like black-clad subversives, as the evening progresses the two-way synthesis of sound and vision starts to build into a fascinating meditation on contemporary culture which transcends the formal limitations of a rock concert.

 That said, the music still reverberates with startling force.
 Filled out by a live band, with sheet-metal guitars high in the mix and electronically enhanced basslines flowing like molten lava, familiar grooves take on new dimensions.
 Reggae icon Horace Andy lights up an emotive Man Next Door and former Cocteau Twin Liz Fraser, diminutive and silver-haired, delivers an eerie, spectral reading of Black Milk.
 Given her previous aversion to touring, Fraser’s performance seems all the more affecting – not least on a twinkling, near-ambient treatment of anti-war anthem Where Have All The Flowers Gone which plays out against blood-stained war footage and scenes from The Wizard Of Oz.